Once again, a reference to Bumfuzzle rears its ugly head

 brand new from the same builder.

 Bumfuzzle is the only Wildcat that I know of that had major problems.
-Makes me think that if he spent the time in a DIY working on repairs
+Makes me think that if he spent the time in a DIY

 himself (instead of behind the computor) or helping someone with the repair that had the knowledge that he would have come out a lot less out of pocket.
 And learned a lot about boats along the way.
 Instead, Pat was very internet

 savy and spent all that time broadcasting his issues, threatening the builder, even jabbing at the surveyor